Pressurebox Pro - FAQ, User Guide and Troubleshooting

 To open it easily, hold the cylinder against your chest with the bottom of your palm, using your full hand rather than your fingers, and rotate the cylinder and the lid in opposite directions (see image).

-How-to-Guides and Solutions
+How-to-Guides and Solutions for Pressurebox Pro

 Please try the steps below if you are experiencing one or more of these problems: